simonhtet10/Haptic-Knob/README.md

 **4. Undocumented motor wiring, reverse-engineered with a DMM.**
 The phase leads terminate in bare surface pads with no markings.
 Measuring ~6.8 Ω between three pads identified them as the phase windings (datasheet: 6.34 Ω phase-to-phase; the excess is lead and probe resistance).
-Phases were soldered directly to the pads with hot-glue strain relief.
+The phase wires were soldered directly to the surface pads.

 **5. BLE HID over the Spotify Web API, deliberately.**
 HID gives roughly 15 ms end-to-end latency versus 100–300 ms for a cloud round-trip, and needs no